1871fotc/fotc/docs/stories/federation-walk.md

 ???+ directions "Directions"

     Continue up the hill until you reach the Uhl family monument.
 Turn right and follow the path until you reach a wide path sloping from the top.
 Turn left and walk directly towards the Blackall Monument.
-Here you will find the Federation Pavilion (Map Number 2.)
+Here you will find the Federation Pavilion.

 ## The Federation Pavilion